mlubinsky/mlubinsky.github.com/tf/README.md

 cd tflite_build
 cmake ../tensorflow_src/tensorflow/lite

-ross-compilation
+Cross-compilation
 You can use CMake to build binaries for ARM64 or Android target architectures.

 In order to cross-compile the LiteRT, you namely need to provide the path to the SDK (e.g. ARM64 SDK or NDK in Android's case) with -DCMAKE_TOOLCHAIN_FILE flag.

 cmake -DCMAKE_TOOLCHAIN_FILE=<CMakeToolchainFileLoc> ../tensorflow/lite/
 Specifics of Android cross-compilation
 For Android cross-compilation, you need to install Android NDK and provide the NDK path with -DCMAKE_TOOLCHAIN_FILE flag mentioned above.
 You also need to set target ABI with-DANDROID_ABI flag.

 cmake -DCMAKE_TOOLCHAIN_FILE=<NDK path>/build/cmake/android.toolchain.cmake \
   -DANDROID_ABI=arm64-v8a ../tensorflow_src/tensorflow/lite
 Specifics of kernel (unit) tests cross-compilation Cross-compilation of the unit tests requires flatc compiler for the host architecture.
 For this purpose, there is a CMakeLists located in tensorflow/lite/tools/cmake/native_tools/flatbuffers to build the flatc compiler with CMake in advance in a separate build directory using the host toolchain.

 mkdir flatc-native-build && cd flatc-native-build cmake ../tensorflow_src/tensorflow/lite/tools/cmake/native_tools/flatbuffers cmake --build .
 It is also possible to install the flatc to a custom installation location (e.g. to a directory containing other natively-built tools instead of the CMake build directory):

 cmake -DCMAKE_INSTALL_PREFIX=<native_tools_dir> ../tensorflow_src/tensorflow/lite/tools/cmake/native_tools/flatbuffers